asimwe1/rust_chatapp/site/guide/responses.md

 with `.tera`, Tera is used.

 For templates to be properly registered, the template fairing must be attached to the instance of Rocket.
-Fairings are explained in the next section.
+The [Fairings](/guide/fairings) sections of the guide provides more information on fairings.
 To attach the template fairing, simply call `.attach(Template::fairing())` on an instance of `Rocket` as follows:

 ```rust
 fn main() {